-3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.

-4. Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
-Close the vial.

-5. Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
+- 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
+Use the small spatula to transfer one spatula-tip of the recrystallized product in the 1.5 mL amber glass vial, labelled R. Close the vial and save it for part III. - 4.
+Transfer the purified solid into the pre-weighed vial labelled with your Student Code.
+Close the vial. - 5.
+Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
 A lab assistant will come to turn off the water of the condenser.